-How To Install Latest LibreOffice on AlmaLinux 8 and RHEL 8?
+Steps To Install the Latest LibreOffice on AlmaLinux 8 and RHEL 8

 To set up LibreOffice in the latest version, you must have access to your server as a root or non-root user with sudo privileges.
 For this purpose, you can visit this guide on Initial Server Setup with AlmaLinux 8.

 Now follow the steps below to complete this guide.

 Step 1 – Download Latest LibreOffice RPM Package from Linux Command Line

 First, you must run the system update with the following command:

 sudo dnf update -y